siktec-lab/just-cli/README.md

 // (if ENTER is pressed before 5 chars then further read is aborted)
 $reader->read('', 'trim', 5);

-// Read but dont echo back the input
+// Read but don't echo back the input
 $reader->readHidden($default, $callback);

 // Read from piped stream (or STDIN) if available without waiting
 $reader->readPiped();

 // Pass in a callback for if STDIN is empty
-// The callback recieves $reader instance and MUST return string
+// The callback receives $reader instance and MUST return string
 $reader->readPiped(function ($reader) {
     // Wait to read a line!
     return $reader->read();